 As years unfolded, so did many more dog events.
 Wheaten owners and their dogs became involved in a variety of performance events, including agility, barn hunt, nose work and tracking.
 With these new events, the club’s functions expanded, and in 2010, the Denver club hosted its first Agility Trial, held at the turn of each year, spanning two days.
 Income from those entries has provided club members the opportunity to enjoy other activities such as a pet grooming seminar, herding day and an agility fun day, as well as to support our annual Specialty conformation show.

-Today the club boasts about 125 members, including approximately 15 active breeders in several states.
+Today the club boasts about 109 members in several states.
 The Greater Denver Club values the ideals put forth in our Code of Ethics, and has shifted from an exclusive breeder club to one targeting a variety of canine activities as well as member education.